MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/service-connect-cloud-data-sources.md

 ---
 # Connect to cloud data sources in the Power BI service (Preview)

-With Power BI, you can share cloud connections for datasets and paginated reports, enabling you to create multiple connection objects to the same cloud data source.
+With Power BI, you can share cloud connections for datasets and paginated reports, datamarts and dataflows, as well as Power Query Online experiences in *Get data*, enabling you to create multiple connection objects to the same cloud data source.
 For example, you can create separate connections to the same data source, with different credentials or privacy settings, and share the connections with others, alleviating the need for those users to manage their own separate cloud connections.

-Previously, shareable cloud connections were only available with Data Pipelines and Kusto.
-Now shareable cloud connections are also available to datasets and paginated reports.

 ## Types of data connections